StoneT2000/COGS-118B-Final/notes/outline.md

 Extensions and Improvements
 1. Using other models that learn embeddings via unsupervised learning
 2. Neural representation based loss (encourage embeddings to more closely match neural representations)
+3. Using more biologically grounded learning rules (Hebbian learning, RL)